awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

 1. Replace the old notebook file in the Amazon S3 location with the new one, using exactly the same name\.

    The following AWS CLI command for Amazon S3 replaces a file saved to a local machine called `SharedNotebook.ipynb` for an EMR notebook with the name **MyNotebook**, an ID of `e-12A3BCDEFJHIJKLMNO45PQRST`, and created with `MyBucket/MyNotebooksFolder` specified in Amazon S3\.
-For information about using the Amazon S3 console to copy and replace files, see [Uploading, downloading, and managing objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-download-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about using the Amazon S3 console to copy and replace files, see [Uploading, downloading, and managing objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-download-objects.html) in the *Amazon Simple Storage Service User Guide*\.

    ```
    aws s3 cp SharedNotebook.ipynb s3://MyBucket/MyNotebooksFolder/-12A3BCDEFJHIJKLMNO45PQRST/MyNotebook.ipynb